Azure/azure-functions-docker/core-tools-pipeline.md

 ### Pipeline has got stuck
 Sometimes, I see the issue that Azure Pipelinse stop working during pulling some images.
 Currently, I don't know the root cause, however, as a workaround, cancel the pipeline and execute it again after waiting for a while.
 Then  it will success.

+### Pipeline Fails without change

+Sometimes Pipeline fails without any change.
+If you see the log, it could 500 of the Docker Registry, sometimes, network issues.
+If it is not caused by Dockerfile or tag images mistake, just re-run the pipeline, after waiting for a while.
+It could happen.
+Each stage is re-run separately.